pierre-rouleau/pel/README.rst

-**Massive Technical Breadth**: The documentation charts cover everything from low-level UNIX tools (Make, CMake, Ninja) to lightweight markups, hardware description software programming languages.
+**Massive Technical Breadth**: The documentation charts cover everything from low-level UNIX tools (Make, CMake, Ninja) to lightweight markups, hardware description and software programming languages.
-Emacs is like a full operating system, PEL treats it like that.
+Emacs is like a full operating system; PEL treats it like that.

 The PEL index and all other PDFs showcase a unique approach to managing a sprawling configuration ecosystem: using heavily cross-referenced, visually